Denton Disorderly Conduct Lawyers

 A criminal record may also make it difficult to continue your education.
 For example, most universities have hard and fast rules about the conduct of current and potential students.
 A student who breaks any state or federal laws may be suspended or expelled.

-Defending Against a Disorderly Conduct Charge
+Defending Against a Disorderly Conduct Charge in TX

 There are many ways to get a disorderly conduct charge dismissed.
 Under Section 42.01 of the Texas Penal Code, self-defense or protection from an animal can be used as a defense if you are being accused of discharging or displaying a weapon.
 If you were arrested for vulgar language or offensive gestures, it might be argued that you had no intention of causing harm.
 You may be able to claim that you yelled on accident, or that your actions were not directed at anyone in particular.